-When the High Court went on strike
+When the High Court Went on Strike

-Justice Stephen Gageler
+The Honourable Justice Stephen Gageler

 Stephen John Gageler was appointed to the High Court in October 2012.
 At the time of his appointment he was SolicitorGeneral of Australia.
 He is a graduate of the Australian National University and has postgraduate qualifications from Harvard University.
 He was admitted as a barrister of the Supreme Court of New South Wales in 1989 and was appointed Senior Counsel in 2000.
 Before his appointment as SolicitorGeneral in 2008, he practised as a barrister extensively throughout Australia principally in constitutional law, administrative law and commercial law.